MTG/freesound/README.md

 cd freesound
 ```

-2. Create a directorty named `freesound-data` inside the repository folder
+2. Create a directory named `freesound-data` inside the repository folder

   ```
 mkdir freesound-data
 ```

-3. Download the Freesound development data zip file (~20GB) and uncompress it inside `freesound-data`.
-You should request this file to Freesound admins.
+3. Download the [Freesound development data zip file](https://drive.google.com/file/d/1ih3or14n-pRVZ-oB0KThp4VVEiKhAeUK/view?usp=sharing) (~20GB) and uncompress it inside `freesound-data`.
+You should get permission to download this file from Freesound admins.
 File structure should look like this:

   ```
 freesound/